CogDisResLab/krsa_template-msfix/HOWTO.md

       threshold: 2 # This is cosmetic and is used to mark significant Z scores
       # This is used to identify and manage multiple experiments in the same repository
       prefix: "kinome"
+      pairwise: FALSE # Set to TRUE if you are comparing one well to another well without replicates
    ```

 5. Run the analysis until the group comparison chunk.